kitesi/scoped-sort/README.md

 have a lot of options, but they don't have a nice way to combine them, so they end up polluting the commands contributions with 8+ commands.
 And even then they don't allow for all the possibilities.
-This extension uses a prompt, so it only needs one command, and can use any combination. has
+This extension uses a prompt, so it only needs one command, and can use any combination it has.

 ## Second: Scope